Addressing Relationship Trauma After Infidelity

 3. Is the couple able to respectfully accept one another’s differing perspective?

 In rebuilding after an affair, I work with couples to help them engage in healthier conflict discussions, turn towards one another, and increase emotional attunement.
-By strengthening these areas, the couples I treat significantly increase their chances for long-term relationship satisfaction and growth.
+By strengthening these areas, the couples I work with significantly increase their chances for long-term relationship satisfaction and growth.

 Dr. Sydney Ceruto